erasmus-without-paper/ewp-specs-architecture/README.md

    created, deleted or updated.
 Change notifications contain *only* the ID of the changed entity.
 This is not a problem though.
-For example, if an IIA draft is deleted, and the server receives an IIA CNR with the ID of this deleted IIA, then he will be able to determine that it indeed has been deleted - by querying IIAs API and receiving no matching IIA.
+For example, if an IIA draft is deleted, and the server receives an IIA CNR with the ID of this deleted IIA.
+The server will be able to determine that it indeed has been deleted - by querying IIAs API and receiving no matching IIA.

- * Notification Sender actively watches the queue for the list of changed IDs, it also watches the Registry Service for the list of the listening CNR APIs, and then - for each listener - attempts to send it the list of all IDs that were changed.
+ * Notification Sender actively watches the queue for the list of changed IDs.
+   It also watches the Registry Service for the list of the listening CNR APIs, and then - for each listener - attempts to send it the list of all IDs that were changed.